Brazil health regulator suspends use of 12 million Sinovac COVID-19 vaccine shots

-SAO PAULO: Brazil's federal health regulator Anvisa on Saturday (Sep 4) suspended the use of over 12 million doses of a COVID-19 vaccine developed by China's Sinovac that were produced in an unauthorized plant, it said in a statement.
+SAO PAULO: Brazil's federal health regulator Anvisa on Saturday (Sep 4) suspended the use of more than 12 million doses of a COVID-19 vaccine developed by China's Sinovac Biotech that were produced in an unauthorised plant, it said in a statement.

-"The manufacturing unit ... was not inspected and was not approved by Anvisa in the authorization of emergency use of the mentioned vaccine," the regulator said.
-The ban was "a precautionary measure to avoid exposing the population to possible imminent risk," it added.
+"The manufacturing unit ... was not inspected and was not approved by Anvisa in the authorisation of emergency use of the mentioned vaccine," the regulator said.
+The ban was "a precautionary measure to avoid exposing the population to possible imminent risk", it added.

-Butantan also told Anvisa that another 17 batches, totaling 9 million doses, had been produced in the same plant, and were on their way to Brazil, the regulator said.
+Butantan also told Anvisa that another 17 batches, totalling 9 million doses, had been produced in the same plant, and were on their way to Brazil, the regulator said.

 During the 90-day ban, Anvisa will seek to inspect the plant, and find out more about the security of the manufacturing process, it said.